ak-uow/dissertation-write-up/chapters/05-results.md

 ## Evaluating Feedback Through Experiment Qualities

-Another way of inspecting the feedback is to not take an angle that filters based on the human properties of the particpants but instead looks at the properties of the experiments.
+Another way of inspecting the feedback is to not take an angle that filters based on the human properties of the participants but instead looks at the properties of the experiments.
 The experiments were scored by the test users against various properties (described as 'facets' within the study report) the experiments could possess.
 The feedback questionnaire required mandatory evaluation of these characteristics using a scalar metric, based on the level of agreement with the statement related to the potential attributes of each experiment.